CristinaMora/EnemyBehaviourFramework-2D/readme.md

   18. Click on the Die state and drag in the animation — use GroundFatBird from Assets/Animations/Sprites/FatBird.
   19. Double-click on the Vertical Movement state, and in the Down sub-state drag in the FallFatBird animation found in Assets/Animations/Sprites.
   20. Add the duplicated controller to the Animator component of the FatBird enemy.

+For users who are going to carry out the relevant tests, we provide the following [link](https://docs.google.com/forms/d/e/1FAIpQLSf8PoIgNjA8txm0fkzrJ5Hyyg_QtLrCoOKa4X4AMLo8HZobgA/viewform?usp=header) to the questionnaire.

 ## Troubleshooting